 Where do we want to be in the future?
 How will we get there?
 Who will play a part?
-Broken Hill is a popular destination with a wide variety of experiences Raise the City's profile as a visitor destination Support the City's strong city identity Broken Hill City Council Business Far West Department of Regional NSW Destination NSW Far West Joint Organisation Foundation Broken Hill Local business and major employers Non-Government Agencies NSW Crown Land NSW Department of Education NSW Health Regional Development Australia - Far West Registered training organisations State and Federal Government Agencies TAFE We have an adaptable and diverse economy Our growing population supports a thriving local economy Promote an environment where start-ups, small and medium businesses are encouraged Support businesses to build capability and capacity to use new technology to realise opportunities Our City has a strong creative industry Ensure the availability of land for a variety of community health and wellbeing, economic and housing uses How will we know when we have got there?
-Measure Source 1.
+Broken Hill is a popular destination with a wide variety of experiences Raise the City's profile as a visitor destination Support the City's strong city identity Art and Cultural organisations Broken Hill City Council Business Far West We have an adaptable and diverse economy Our growing population supports a thriving local Promote an environment where start-ups, small and medium businesses are encouraged Support businesses to build capability and capacity to use new technology to realise opportunities Our City has a strong creative industry Ensure the availability of land for a variety of Department of Regional NSW Destination NSW Far West Joint Organisation Foundation Broken Hill Local business and major employers Non-Government Agencies NSW Crown Land economy community health and wellbeing, economic and housing uses NSW Department of Education NSW Health Regional Development Australia - Far Registered training organisations State and Federal Government Agencies TAFE How will we e know when we have got there?
+Measures Source 1.
 Visitation is increasing Tourism Research Australia 2.
 Opportunities to grow industry are realised Data Collection- RDA 3.
 Population is increasing Data Collection 4.
-Young people have opportunities post school a nd are staying in the community Data Collection 5.
-Housing is affordable and fit for purpose 5.
-Housing is affordable and fit for purpose 6.
+Young people have opportunities post school and are staying in the community Data Collection 5.
+Housing is affordable and fit for purpose Data Collection 6.
 Secondary, tertiary and vocational educational options are growing Data Collection 7.
 Access to services is increasing (including childcare and NDIS services) Data Collection 8.
-The economic value of the local community is g rowing Regional Gross Domestic Data 9.
+The economic value of the local community is growing Regional Gross Domestic Data 9.
 Investment opportunities are growing Data Collection